yohannisberg/node-assessment-postman/README.md

 2. ```'GET' /api/users/``` + userId

-The test will a GET request with the userId as a parameter to this endpoint.
+The tests will send a GET request with the userId as a parameter to this endpoint.
 Remember, request params will come as strings.
 If the user is found, respond with status 200 and send that user information.

 If no user was found, respond with a status of ```404``` and ```null```.
 **NOTE:** You will need to use ```.json()``` instead of ```.send()``` when sending just ```null```.